RP6502-OS

 void exit(int status)

-Halt the 6502 and return the console to RP6502 monitor control.
-This is the only operation that does not return.
-The OS pulls RESB low before the next instruction can execute.
-The status argument is currently unused but reserved for future use.
+Halt the 6502 and hand the console back to the RP6502 monitor.
+This is the only operation that never returns; the OS pulls RESB low before the next instruction can execute.
+The status value is kept for the next ROM and is readable via RIA_ATTR_EXIT_CODE.

-In general, dropping the user back to the monitor is discouraged.
-But calling exit() or falling off main() is preferred to locking up.
+Dropping the user back to the monitor is generally discouraged, but calling exit() — or falling off the end of main() — beats locking up.

 Op code: